laimaretto/taskAutom/README.md

 #### Inventory

 By default, `taskAutom` connects to each router that exists inside the CSV data file.
-But an inventory file can be provided, with per router connection parameters.
+Optionally, an inventory file can be provided, with per router connection parameters.
 If so, the default connection values are overridden by those inside the inventory file.

 ip|username|password|useSSHTunnel|telnetTimeout|delayFactor|clientType|jumpHost
 --|--------|--------|------------|-------------|-----------|----------|--------